Zotman03/Zotman03/README.md

-### Hello I am David Ning (He/Him) 👋
+### I am David Ning 👋
-**Hello this is my personal GitHub readme, I am a Third year Computer Science major with a specialization in Intelligence System @UC, Irvine.**
+**Hello this is my personal GitHub readme, I am a Third year Computer Science major with a specialization in Intelligence System @UC, Irvine.
+I am going to graduate in December 2024**

 Currently I am working on a Virtual Reality game :)